 *The data from this report comes from Festicket's user base of over 2.5m festival goers.

 Download PDFDownload PDF

-Festicket is the world's largest portal for discovering and booking festival experiences.
+Festicket is the world's largest platform for discovering and booking festival experiences.

 Festicket provides fans of live music with a unique, hassle-free, and money-saving service to discover and book tickets & packages for their next festival trip.
 Working closely with festival partners and suppliers, Festicket packages festival tickets with accommodation, travel, and add-ons to ensure that festival-goers’ next live music experience is as simple and enjoyable as possible.